PatrickMatthiesen/DSYS-gRPC-template/README.md

 ### Download protoc on Windows

-1. Before starting, install google's protocol buffers:
+1. Before starting, install Google's protocol buffers:
     - Go to the latest release of the protobuf repository: <https://github.com/protocolbuffers/protobuf/releases/latest>
     - Find the version you need and download it.
-    - As per July 2023, if your on windows, it's the third from the bottom, `protoc-21.7-win64.zip`.
+    - As of July 2023, if you are on Windows, it's the third from the bottom, `protoc-21.7-win64.zip`.
-2. Unzip the file and place it in a folder you wont move or delete.
+2. Unzip the file and place it in a folder you won't move or delete.
-    - On my windows machine, I placed it in `C:\Users\<username>\go`
+    - On my Windows machine, I placed it in `C:\Users\<username>\go`
     - I chose to rename the folder to `Protoc`, so the path of the folder is `C:\Users\<username>\go\Protoc`
 3. Add the path of the `bin` folder to your system variables.
-    - On windows, press the windows key and search for `edit the system environment variables`.
+    - On Windows, press the Windows key and search for `edit the system environment variables`.
     - Click on `Environment Variables...` at the bottom.
     - In the bottom list select the variable called `Path` and click on `Edit ...`
     - In the pop-up window, click on `New`